swiftlang/swift-evolution/proposals/NNNN-resolve-distributed-actor-protocols.md

 }
 ```

-Missing to specify the serialization requirement is a compile time error:
+Failing to specify the serialization requirement is a compile time error:

 ```swift
 protocol DistributedAsyncSequence: DistributedActor